Safeguarding / Wellbeing

 The safety and well-being of our students is paramount.
 A copy of the school’s Safeguarding policy can be found on the Policies section of this website.

-The Designated Safeguard Lead (DSL) is Mr Mussett, and Mr Morgan and Miss Rogers are the Deputies (DDSL).
+The Designated Safeguard Lead (DSL) is Mr Morgan, and Mr Mussett, Miss Rogers and Miss Smith are the Deputies (DDSL).

 Should you have a concern about any of our students outside of school hours, please call the Social Care HUB on 0345 603 7627 or contact the Police.